gbryan/mpg/README.md

 [CSS modules](https://github.com/css-modules/css-modules) for styling.
 * The backend is a simple Node.js + Express app that uses MySQL as the data store.
 * The project is hosted on a Kubernetes cluster that I set up because of an interest to learn more about how to set it up from scratch.
-If this were a high-traffic project, I'd definitely do some things differently in how it's set up.
+If I hadn't specifically wanted to learn how to set up a K8s cluster, I wouldn't have used K8s for this.
+Also, if this were a high-traffic site, I'd definitely do some things differently in how I organized the resources in K8s.

 ## Deployment

 Prod: `make build-prod && make deploy-prod`

-Stage: `make build-stage && make deploy-stage`
+Stage (not currently active): `make build-stage && make deploy-stage`

-## TODO

-See a partial list [here](https://github.com/gbryan/mpg/blob/master/frontend/src/App.js#L15).